JEreth/fakesensor/README.md

 This application provides a broker and a client.
 However, you can also use your own broker by changing the ip in the *config.json*.
 The published messages will be printed in the console.
 Alternatively you can subscribe to the sensors with any mqtt client (e.g. mqttfx http://www.jensd.de/apps/mqttfx/).
 Therefore use the local IP *tcp://0.0.0.0:1883* and use the sensor name defined in the config.json as topic.

+**2.3 Accsess via kafka**

+You can use the kafka streaming platform to publish messages that can be subscribed by arbitrary sources.
+Learn more at https://kafka.apache.org/.

+The default kafka server is *localhost:9092* but you can change that in the *config.json*.
+You can easily run a local test environment (see kafka docs) or use a docker image (e.g. https://github.com/spotify/docker-client).
+It is also possible to use a remote kafka cluster (e.g. on AWS https://aws.amazon.com/kafka/).

 ### Configuration (config.json)

 #### == General configuration ==
 The main configuration contains the following elements

 **1. mode** sets the way you access the values.
-Current modes are csv, http or mqtt.
+Current modes are csv, http, mqtt or kafka.
 If not set csv is used as default.

-**2. mqtt_broker** here you can define the mqtt broker.
+**2. mqtt_broker** (optional) here you can define the mqtt broker.
 Default is a local embedded broker *tcp://0.0.0.0:1883*

+**3. kafka_server** (optional) here you cn define the kafka server that receives the messages.
+Default is a local installation *localhost:9092*

-**3. sensors** json array that contains the actual sensors and its fields (see below)
+**4. sensors** json array that contains the actual sensors and its fields (see below)

 #### == Sensor configuration ==
 A sensor can have the following configurations